xantari/PinCab.Configurator/readme.md

 9. Add ability to define multiple visible window boxes on a single screen (for those who display both their topper and DMD on same screen such as TerryRed's PinCab configuration)
 10. Exception handling / Logging
 11. Realtime updating of region Size and Offset changes
+12. PinCab Screen configuration data (Read/Write).
+Can save your configuration data for easy movement to new monitor/videocard configuration during upgrades.
+13. High level debug information that shows monitors connected, their orientation with full virtual desktop space calculations (takes into account the X offsets)

 # Instructions